-- The prohibition from applying the VFA to reinsurance contracts may stem from their specificities (change in value linked with underlying items) that could make them meet the VFA criteria (IFRS 17.B101) even when not being "in substance VFA".
-However, some reinsurance contracts issued actually include commitments against primary insurers and their policyholders and are genuine VFA / direct participating contract. - 89 In contradiction with the view expressed in IFRS 17.BC 249, some reinsurance contracts issued actually provide an indirect compensation for the underlying insurance service rendered to policyholders.
+54 In contradiction with the view expressed in IFRS 17.BC 249, some reinsurance contracts issued actually provide an indirect compensation for the underlying insurance service rendered to policyholders.
 And for that service, the reinsurer does not only receive a fixed premium but rather a share of the returns in a pool of underlying items.
-Such reinsurance contracts, in addition to meeting the criteria for

-- VFA contracts (see also § 87 and § 85) also comply with the view depicted in IFRS 17.BC 241. - 90 Absent a VFA treatment of such reinsurance contracts, co-insurance could be a way forward on the basis of substance.
+Such reinsurance contracts, in addition to meeting the criteria for VFA contracts (see also § 53 and § 51) also comply with the view depicted in IFRS 17.BC 241.